lavkishor66/my-django-ecommerce/README.md

-# Django Full Stack E-Commerce Application
+# Django Full Stack E-Commerce

 This project is a comprehensive solution for building and managing a robust e-commerce platform using Python, Django, JavaScript, jQuery, and SQLite.